 Prudent business owners know the importance of thorough business planning and the impact that the death or disability of a principal owner could have on the future operations of any company.
 Disability buy-out or disability buy-sell insurance is the best way to protect the business in the event that an owner becomes permanently disabled.

-What Exactly Is A Disability Buy-Out Insurance Policy?
+What Exactly is a Disability Buy-Out Insurance Policy?

 Disability buy-out insurance is designed to provide the funds needed to purchase a disabled owner or partner’s interest in the business if they become disabled.
 Disability buy-out insurance should be made part of any business continuation plan or business succession plan as it will assure that the disabled business owner receives a fair market value for his or her interest in the business.